 Dr. David Bravo has demonstrated an ability to bridge research and policy and being instrumental in garnering political support and funding for the collection of novel data.
 His expertise was essential during the first longitudinal study of children in Chile.

 Dr. Maria Consuelo Ceron Mackay, Dean, Faculty of Nursing and Obstetrics, University of the Andes.
-Early in her professional career she was a bed side nurse in an Intensive Care Unit in a Pediatric Hospital.
-Later she became a faculty member in the Nursing School at Universidad de los Andes.
-She was part of the team in Pediatric and Emergency course.
-For over 10 years, she taught in aula and also went to clinical settings with undergraduate students as a clinical teacher.
+She was a bed side nurse in an Intensive Care Unit in a Pediatric Hospital, who later became a faculty member in the Nursing School at Universidad de los Andes.
 She has actively participated in the board of the Bachelor Programs in Sciences, then in the University Board as the Deputy of the General Secretary.
 She was de Director of the School of Nursing for five years and recently the Dean of the Faculty of Nursing and Midwifery.

 Dr. Eileen T. Lake is an international leader in the theory and methods of nursing systems research.
 She brings over two decades of experience with large multi-site projects studying hospitals as complex organizations and using nurse survey data to understand how organizational factors relate to the safety and quality of care and patient outcomes.

 Dr. Matthew D. McHugh possesses a a unique background as a clinical nurse and nurse practitioner, with advanced training in public health (focusing on healthcare policy and management), law, and health services and policy research.
 He has led other large research projects using comparable data and methods to those proposed and has extensive experience using the nursing data proposed for this study in both the U.S. and the European Union.